RSS William Guy Lecture

 The RSS William Guy Lecturer is a prestigious volunteer role intended to recognise fellows with a successful track record in undertaking school outreach activities.

 Dr Laura Bonnett is our William Guy lecturer for 2020.
-Over the year, Laura will deliver lectures to school students across the UK on the topic of ‘Driving is a risky business!’, which covers various aspects of road safety where statistics can illuminate people’s decisions.
+Over the year, Laura delivered lectures to school students across the UK on the topic of ‘Driving is a risky business!’, which covers various aspects of road safety where statistics can illuminate people’s decisions.
 The lecture will include a discussion regarding conditional probabilities relevant for secondary school mathematics and statistics students, together with ethical considerations, which will appeal across the curricula.

 Laura is a medical statistician at the University of Liverpool.
 She is a Chartered Statistician (CStat), a member of the RSS Teaching Statistics Special Interest Group and was actively involved in the development of the RSS Hands-on Stats materials.